What's in my Camino pack? (UPDATED 2023)

-Rock: If you are walking the French Way starting before Foncebadón, it is symbolic to carry with you a rock you have brought from home and carry it with you along the way until you leave it at the Cruz de Ferro.
+Rock (for Camino Francés): If you are walking the French Way starting before Foncebadón, it is symbolic to carry with you a rock you have brought from home and carry it with you along the way until you leave it at the Cruz de Ferro.

 Scallop Shell: A symbol of being a Camino pilgrim.
 You may bring your own from home or pick one up along the way.
 They are usually attached to your backpack somewhere.
 I actually found my own shell while I was in Ireland walking the first half of my Celtic Camino.

 Linen or Microfiber Towel: Regular towels are heavy and they will not dry overnight.
 I used a 100% linen towel because it’s one of my all-time favorite travel accessories.
 They are naturally antimicrobial, hold a lot of water, dry quickly (even faster than some microfibers), and are not made out of synthetic materials.
 They can be slightly heavier than microfiber towels, but they make up for it by not getting stinky.